-We are living through unprecedented measures to protect our health and the safety of others.
-Across different cultures locally and nationally, there are stories that should be told about the personal impact these measures have had.
+Across different cultures locally and nationally, there are stories that should be told about the personal impact lockdown measures have had.
 How has the impact been different for young people from different cultural backgrounds?
 How have they been similar?
 In a series of workshops, participants will gain the skills to produce cartoons and comic strips reflecting their own experiences regarding one or more of these suggested topics – or choosing one of their own: Staying at home; Not meeting friends/family; Schools, playgrounds and shops being closed; Sanitising hands; Face covering; Essential journeys only; Limited outside exercise; Staying two metres apart;; Shopping online; Takeaways online; Education online; Health concerns; Home entertainment; Cleaner environment.
-Comics and cartoons are enjoyed by people of all ages these days and producing them does not require owning expensive pieces of k
+Young people will learn how to tell their own stories in a popular and accessible format, creating a valuable visual/verbal testament of how these times have affected our lives.
+And they’ll also have a lot of fun.

 What we'll deliver: